Milan Bergamo Airport

+In 2024, Milan Bergamo Airport launched a digital twin initiative to simulate airport operations in real time and support infrastructure planning and emergency management.

 Overview

 The airport is managed by SACBO, a company partially owned by SEA – Aeroporti di Milano, the operator of Linate and Malpensa airports.
 SEA, the company that runs the latter two airports, also holds a 31% stake in SACBO.
-It is also christened "Il Caravaggio" after the Baroque painter Michelangelo Merisi da Caravaggio, who lived as a child at Caravaggio in the Province of Bergamo.
-There is one passenger terminal and two jet-bridge gates.
+The airport has one passenger terminal and two jet-bridge gates.

+The terminal is split into two zones, A (Gates A1-A15) and B (Gates B1-B5).
+Gates A13 and B5 are equipped with boarding bridges; the remaining gates are remote gates.

 In March 2021, DHL Aviation announced plans to relocate their hub from Bergamo to Milan Malpensa Airport where DHL opened new logistics facilities.
 In early 2022, DHL confirmed the end of all operations at Bergamo.

 Airlines and destinations

 Passenger

 The following airlines operate scheduled and charter services in Bergamo: